 - In May place your pot in a sheltered shady spot in your garden.
 In September, refrain from watering.
 In October, remove pot and all from garden, trim foliage and place in a dry cool but frost free location.
 In January, remove old roots and repot in fresh soil.
 You will enjoy flowers again indoors come late winter.

-Size 40cm jumbo bulbs not only produce more bloom, but make saving them from year-to-year easy.
+Jumbo size bulbs not only produce more bloom, but make saving them from year-to-year easy.

 Why bulb size matters:

-Our large “grower” size bulbs produce more stems, more flowers and large flowers then younger smaller bulbs.
+Large “grower” size bulbs produce more stems, more flowers and large flowers then younger smaller bulbs.
 Larger bulbs also make saving the bulbs from year to year easy and rewarding.
 Each year the show just gets better!

 Start a new tradition:

 Amaryllis bulbs are a great “pass it on” tradition to start!
-I met a lady at a flower and garden show recently that has the Amaryllis bulb that her Mother grew for years and it was passed on to her when her Mother passed away.
+I met a lady at a flower and garden show that has the Amaryllis bulb that her Mother grew for years and it was passed on to her when her Mother passed away.
 She continues to care for it as her Mother did and it blooms every year.

 Great cut flowers: